aaronbloomfield/pdr/labs/lab06/index.md

 diff output.txt words2.sorted.out.txt
 ```

-If there are a lot of differences, then you should run your program on a small grid with the smaller word file (i.e. words2.txt).
+If there are a lot of differences, then you should run your program on a small grid with the smaller word file (words2.txt).
 Once you solve the differences with the smaller grid file and word file, most of the differences with the larger grid/word files should disappear.

 ### Shell Scripting ###